-LCPF recognises climate change as a systemic risk and a long-term investment concern posing material risks across all asset classes with the potential for loss of value including via stranded assets.
+The Fund recognises climate change as a systemic risk and a long-term investment concern posing material risks across all asset classes with the potential for loss of value including via stranded assets.
 Understanding and managing the risks faced from climate change is a core priority.
 We are working with LPPI to gain a better understanding of the risks our portfolio faces and to ensure climate change considerations feature within investment decision-making.
+Our objective is to secure the investment returns needed to pay pension benefits and this involves considering whether current and prospective investments face value risk from climate change and the stages of the shift towards a more environmentally sustainable global economy.